 What is a Google Knowledge Panel?

 People don’t always have time to delve into your company’s history and overall profile because of the hustle and bustle of daily life.
 Most people who use Google search are looking for a quick snapshot of information about their search topic.

-To increase brand awareness, businesses must ensure that important brand information is easily accessible and digestible on the web.
+To increase brand SERP or brand awareness, businesses must ensure that important brand information is easily accessible and digestible on the web.
 This is where Google Knowledge Panel comes in.

 Google Knowledge Panels are boxes of useful information about a well-known person, place, or thing that appear on Google search engine results pages (SERPs) when someone searches for that topic.